Appraisal Program Sample Clauses

 Appraisal Program.
 The Work Program for Appraisal activities submitted pursuant to Article 5.1 shall: (i) establish the Work Program for Appraisal of the relevant Discovery for a period of twelve (12) Months from the date of approval of such program, which may be extended for up to an additional twelve (12) Months with the prior written approval of CNH when the technical or commercial complexity of development of the relevant Discovery merits such an exception (the “Appraisal Period”).
 The Work Program for Appraisal of the Discovery shall cover the entire area of the structure in which the Discovery was made (the “Appraisal Area”), and shall contain at a minimum the items indicated in Annex 6, with a scope sufficient to allow for an evaluation that will allow a determination of whether the Discovery can be considered a Commercial Discovery.
 CNH may not deny its approval of the proposed Work Program without justified cause.
 The Contractor shall commence the Appraisal activities in accordance with the terms of the approved Work Program.

 Appraisal Program. (a) The Appraisal Work Program shall comprise two (2) firm appraisal wxxxx to be located in the Elk Field or the Antelope Field (or both).
-The drilling of the first appraisal well is expected to commence in the first quarter of 2014.
+The drilling of the first appraisal well is expected to commence in the second quarter of 2014.
 Each appraisal well shall be designed to enable it to be converted into a Development Well (as defined in the PRL 15 JOA).

 Appraisal Program.
 12.2 If, pursuant to Article 12.1 above, the CONTRACTOR considers that the Discovery has commercial potential it shall, within ninety (90) days following notification to the GOVERNMENT of the Discovery, submit an appraisal program in respect of the Discovery (the "Appraisal Program") to the Management Committee.
 The Management Committee shall examine the Appraisal Program within thirty (30) days of its receipt.
 If the GOVERNMENT requests any modification to the Appraisal Program, the Management Committee shall meet to discuss the Appraisal Program and such objections thereto within sixty (60) days from its receipt of the proposed Appraisal Program.
 The CONTRACTOR shall communicate its comments on any such objections to the GOVERNMENT at the meeting of the Management Committee or in writing prior to such meeting.
 The Appraisal Program shall include but not be limited to the following: